mohammadarif87/tv-app-test-game/README.md

 - `x`, `y`: top-left corner percent of width/height
 - `w`, `h`: size in percent
-- Ensure you have exactly 10 items with unique `id` values.
+- Ensure you have 10 items with unique `id` values.
 - Set `window.NEXUS_DEBUG = true` in `hotspots.js` to visualize hotspots during authoring.

-## Game Rules (implemented)
+## Game Rules (current implementation)
-- 30 second countdown
+- 60 second countdown
 - 11 total taps allowed
 - 10 hotspots to find
-- Summary screen shows score and success message when all 10 are found
+- Summary screen shows your score and success message when all 10 are found

 ## Notes
 - The screenshot is `FigmaRef.png` and must sit next to `index.html`.
-- The layout uses an aspect-ratio container so the overlay aligns at any size.
+- The layout uses an aspect-ratio container so the overlay should align to any size.